Lead quizzes I’m talking about is a tool for business to involve users into a dialog.

 - Lead-Overload.
 Often people, who have a problem are unable to pay to solve it.
 So the sales department should have two operating divisions: one — to work with hot leads, the other — to work on nurturing “cold” leads.

-- Content based interaction with clients after the quiz is a way to stimulate them to eventually make a purchase.
+- Content-based interaction with clients after the quiz is a way to stimulate them to make a purchase eventually.

 - Have a clear CTA at the end of the quiz worked out to direct users further in your sales funnel

-- If you collect emails – add opt-in checkbox to get a permission for further marketing automation via email (permission based marketing is an awesome thing, huh?)
+- If you collect emails – add an opt-in checkbox to get permission for further marketing automation via email (permission-based marketing is an excellent thing, huh?)

-- Consider adding a more straightforward ways to contact you (e.g. placing a phone number) for those who are more ready to convert than you expected
+- Consider adding a more straightforward way to contact you (e.g., placing a phone number) for those who are more ready to convert than you expected

-- If you get a substantial number of leads –
+- If you get a substantial amount of leads –

 - CRM is a vital part of closing deals and not losing new leads